tkrywitsky-g/Google-Dec-2025-Hackathon/gemini-engineering-doc/README.md

 ## 🧠 Key Features in Code

-### 1. "Thinking" Models
+### 1. "Thinking" Specialists
-We utilize Gemini's thinking capability to improve routing accuracy.
+We utilize Gemini's thinking capability for the sub-agents to improve accuracy on visual and educational tasks.
 You can see this in `agents.py`:
 ```python
 planner=BuiltInPlanner(
     thinking_config=types.ThinkingConfig(